First-Year Writing Placement

 Note: Only one qualifying test score among the tests identified below is required for exemption from the first-year writing requirement.

-Students who do not expect to receive placement credit for ENG 101 based on any one of the standardized measures indicated in the row above should review the typical placement scenarios below this chart to help determine if they should begin their writing instruction in ENG 100, ENG 101, or ENG 105.2
+Students who do not expect to receive placement credit for ENG 101 based on any one of the standardized measures indicated above should review the typical placement scenarios below to determine where to begin their writing instruction, ENG 100, ENG 101, or ENG 202.³

-Scores on the following tests are not used for credit or placement in NCSU first-year writing courses: CLEP, SAT-II Writing, ACT-Reading, AP English Literature & Composition, and IB English without diploma
+¹ Scores on the following tests are not used for credit or placement in NCSU first-year writing courses: CLEP, SAT-II Writing, ACT-Reading, AP English Literature & Composition, and IB English without diploma.

 Typical Placement Scenarios

 - If you expect to receive placement credit for ENG 101 based on a standardized test score, as indicated by the placement chart, then you have fulfilled the first-year writing requirement.
 You will be awarded placement credit for ENG 101 based on any approved exemption-level standardized test score submitted to Undergraduate Admissions.
 Please note that students seeking placement credit for ENG 101 based on IB score with diploma must submit additional documentation to the First-Year Writing Program, as indicated in the placement chart above.
 You should not register for ENG 101 if you expect to receive placement credit for the course.
 You may direct questions about placement credit based on standardized test scores to your academic advisor and/or Registration and Records.